bubonic/cmusglivme/README.md

 ARIST_ART="DIR"
 is the directory containing art of the artist.
 The code will use the levenstein.pl fuzzy matching algorithm to come up with a directory of the best match of the artist ID3 tag provided by cmus.

+# discogsartistimgs.py

+This little python app will take two argumets: 1) The Artist name in quotes, e.g. "John Digweed" 2) The location where you store your artists images for cmusglivme.sh

+`Usage: ./discogsartistimgs.py 'Artist Name' '/directory/of/artist/images/`

+It will download all the artist images from discogs for the first artist found in the search term, so be precise.
+It will create a directory '/directory/of/artist/images/Arist Name` and download all images to that folder.
+Used in conjunction with cmusglivme.sh this will give you all the art you need for your party.

 # Enjoy!